 Dyeing your twists take you to another level of glamour.
 Give it a try with your favorite vibrant color.

-This section consists of images that provide more concept on Senegalese twist.
-You fill find out several images of celebrities, beauty bloggers, models, and stars that have worn this hairdo with style and ease.
+This section consists of images that provide more concepts on the Senegalese twist.
+You will find several pictures of celebrities, beauty bloggers, models, and stars that have worn this hairdo with style and ease.
 Pick something that matches your personality and hair type!

-To conclude this article, there is undoubtedly a gorgeous Senegalese twist hairdo out there which is perfect for your hair type, personality, and hair length.
-You should not hesitate to experiment these hairdos with different colors or textures until you get something that you are looking for.
+In conclusion, there is undoubtedly a gorgeous Senegalese twist hairdo out there, which is perfect for your hair type, personality, and hair length.
+It would be best if you did not hesitate to experiment with these hairdos with different colors or textures until you get something that you are looking for.
 Whatever style you choose, ensure that it is one particular you can design effortlessly and that you will feel confident and comfortable with.

 Have a happy time with Senegalese Twist!